shakes76/PatternAnalysis-2024/recognition/GFNet_Gavin_Sun/README.md

 # Alzheimer's disease classification using GFNet
 Alzheimer's disease is a degenerative brain disorder primarily characterized by memory loss and cognitive decline.
 Early diagnosis and classification of Alzheimer's disease are crucial for effective treatment and care.
 The aim of this project is to develop a vision transformer capable of classifying Alzheimer's disease based on brain MRI scans.
-For this purpose, we utilize GFNet (Global Filter Networks), a specialized architecture designed for medical imaging tasks.
+For this purpose, I utilize GFNet (Global Filter Networks), a specialized architecture designed for medical imaging tasks.
 The model was trained on the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset and achieved a test accuracy of 76.57%.

 ## Model Architecture
-The overall architecture of the Global Filter Network can be seen in the following illustration:
+The overall architecture of the Global Filter Network (Rao, 2023) can be seen in the following illustration:

 ![alt text](<Figures/Screenshot 2024-10-22 215240.png>)